sihawken/vanadium/README.md

 # Vanadium

+> [!IMPORTANT]
+> Thanks to the new age attestation laws implemented in California and Colorado, this disclaimer is necessary.
+>
+> This repo will not enable age attestation.
+Should the underlying image have age attestation, this repo will rip it out
+>
+> This repo exists solely to comply with the Apache License.
+These images are provided as-is, and without warranty.
+>
+> If you live in an area which requires age attestation, it is your responsibility to comply with the law.
+This means do not install this package if you live in California or Colorado, or any state or country that requires age attestation.
+These images are not for you, as their use is not legal in your jurisdiction.
+It shall remain that way until the laws in your jurisdiction change.

 A ublue-os inspired distribution with cosmic de, cachy-os kernel and packages, and additional akmod hardware support.

 ## Features: